Yuval Noah Harari: Humans are on the verge of merging with machines

 Harari is in regular talks with technologists.
 (He recently had a discussion in a public forum with Mark Zuckerberg, for instance.)
 He is concerned that many technological experts are more familiar with the technology than with the other aspects of the human experience.
 He urges them to think more holistically about how these technologies may be changing humans themselves.
 For instance, many platforms today—from Facebook to Google—are designed to “capture and hijack human attention,” Harari says.
 “This is the basis of their business model.
 [It is hard for them] to now say this is a bad idea.
 What will their shareholders think about that?
 With the best intentions, they are now captivated by the machines they have created.
 They are trapped.”

 Ultimately, we have much to lose if we aren’t more careful about the technologies we are creating right now.
-Harari’s advice to us is that we shouldn’t just invest in artificial intelligence.
-We should invest equally in understanding and nurturing human consciousness—that is to say, our unique qualities that make us creative, compassionate, and spiritual.
+Harari’s advice to us is that we shouldn’t just invest in artificial intelligence; we should invest equally in understanding and nurturing human consciousness—that is to say, our unique qualities that make us creative, compassionate, and spiritual.